alain-kubwayo/alight-coding-challenge-frontend/README.md

 # Google Front Page Design

 This is a clone of the Google front page.
+It also implements a functionality to search and get the result from the Google Search API.

-## Technologies
+## Tools and Technologies

 * React.js
 * TypeScript
 * Tailwind CSS
+* Axios as an HTTP client
+* Node.js/Express for the backend
+* SerpApi: Google Search API

 ## Local Setup